Bayram Pasha: As a governor and a vizier

 Bayram Pasha was reputed both in Egypt and in Anatolia for his efforts in construction of public works.
 He repaired the city walls of Constantinople and commissioned a mosque and a külliye (religious complex) in the city.
-Today, the district of Bayrampaşa bears his name.
+Today, the Istanbul district of Bayrampaşa bears his name.
 He commissioned an irrigation facility and a caravansarai in Amasya.
 Bayram Pasha is also known as the commissioner of various inns in Anatolian towns.

 As grand vizier, Bayram Pasha executed two princes by the order of the sultan.
 He is also known as the name behind the execution of the famous poet Nef'i for writing satirical poems.
 Nef'i had earlier promised not to compose any more satire, but when he broke this promise, he was executed at the request of Bayram Pasha.